cameronglegg/stirlingdocs/docs/doc1.md

 ## What is StirlingDocs for?

 This is the place to come if you have any questions related to any part of our organization.
-Questions like:
+Questions like

-- How do I start the process of an apprentiship?
+1. How do I start the process of an apprentiship?
 What documents do I need to fill out and who do I send them to?
-- The CNC machine has thrown _"X"_error.
+2. The CNC machine has thrown _"X"_error.
 What do I do to fix it?
-- I need to mix a gallon of primer.
+3. I need to mix a gallon of primer.
 What materials do I need and in what quantities?

 ## Search!